JagerAfterDark/JagerAfterDark/README.md

 </blockquote>
     <li>⛥ Rainbow Six Siege ⌨️</li>
       <blockquote>
-quite the curve ball of an interest but even at my youngest ages I loved FPS games, I wasnt actually ment to be introduced to siege but my brother left the disk out on the counter one day and I just shovedd into out xbox. from that day ive played for 7 years and its still my favorite FPS game, though my peak is being a 1.6kd Emerald 🥹
+quite the curve ball of an interest but even at my youngest ages I loved FPS games, I wasnt actually ment to be introduced to siege but my brother left the disk out on the counter one day and I just shoved into our xbox. from that day ive played for 7 years and its still my favorite FPS game, though my peak is being a 1.6kd Emerald 🥹
 </blockquote>
       <p align="center">
     <img width="300" src="Assets/r6stats.png">